top of page

 Merchandise

-Each runner making the start line on 2nd December will receive a small goody bag.
+Each runner making the start line will receive a small goody bag.
 Please note that this will not include event t-shirts.

 COURSE DESCRIPTION